KIT-CMS/CROWN/docs/sphinx_source/kingmaker.rst

 Information on CMS datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To search for CMS datasets, we need first a bit of information, how these datasets can look like.
-We refer to the CMS dataset names as ``DAS nicks``, since we will search for the using the
+We refer to the CMS dataset names as ``DAS nicks``, since we will search for them using the
 Data Aggregation Service (DAS) of CMS.
 The datasets can be searched for at https://cmsweb.cern.ch/das/, or alternatively via ``dasgoclient`` (https://github.com/dmwm/dasgoclient) in a CMSSW
 command-line environment.
 Our ``sample_manager`` integrates the corresponding software components and puts them into a questionnaire logic.